 The Oriental Poppy is a perennial poppy with extra large papery flowers.
 When grown from seed it will not begin blooming until the second year.
 Some gardeners find this type of poppy difficult to grow but if it planted in the right place it will bloom for years.
 Like all poppies, provide lots of sunlight and well drained soil.
 The foliage of this poppy goes dormant in the summer after it is finished blooming.
 During this dormant period the plant must be kept very dry.
 I have several long lived plants tucked in among large rocks in my flower beds.
 This serves as a reminder to me so I do not dig into the crowns during the dormant period.
 I garden on a well and none of my plants (other than veggies) get spoiled with additional water.
 The summers here tend to be very dry so this excellent for cultivating this type of poppy.
 My favorite Oriental Poppy has huge scarlet red blooms.
 In the mornings the flowers are literally vibrating from all of the bee activity.
 All of the poppies are excellent for attracting pollinators.

 Poppies are rarely bothered by pests or disease.
 The only problem can arise if the spring is especially wet.
 I have had plants rot where they are standing.
 The deer leave most poppies alone.
 They seem to enjoy the Oriental Poppy mainly since it has pretty new green foliage in the winter when everything else is dormant.
+If warm weather arrives too quickly the plants will be less showy and go to seed more quickly.
 Poppies do reseed readily but not to the point of being a problem.
 I am always happy to see them weave themselves through established plantings.
 The seedlings are easy to recognize and pull if unwanted.
 I never have too many!